GamesCreed

 Evan’s Remains is a puzzle platformer with science-fiction visual novel elements.
 Think of Portal, but make it a lot prettier and more effortless.
 Also, add some pixel art.
 The picture is very close to what Evan’s Remains is actually like.

-In this game, we follow a character named Dysis, who is tasked to find Evan upon requesting a threatening letter sent to the company that she works for.
+In this game, we follow a character named Dysis, who is tasked to find Evan upon receiving a threatening letter sent to the company that she works for.
 Evan’s Remains is a reasonably short game; it only lasts about 3 hours.
 Half of this 3-hour playtime is the story told mainly through dialogue, and the other half is the puzzles that the player solves to make progress in the game.

-The puzzles which constitute the actual gameplay are not too easy or too hard.
+The puzzles that constitute the actual gameplay are not too easy or too hard.
 They have balanced well, actually, especially with the story in mind.
 This will be further explained in this review, so don’t worry.
 There are no actual tactics to solve the puzzles either.
 You can’t find any indications as to where you should go while solving something.

 Pure intuition guides the player, and this try-and-fail technique makes it so much fun to play.
 There aren’t any rules or instructions that would make you feel dumb if you fail to understand them.
 This results in the player solving a puzzle without giving it much thought or accidentally solving it.
 Thus, we could say that the puzzles of this game are not challenging or ambitious.
 Yet, for a game like this, this is entirely understandable.